-From April 1 – May 1, Artspace’s Crown Street Window will display a slowly unfolding postcard correspondence between Connecticut based artist, Margaret Roleke, and Florida based artist, Lisa Rockford.
+From April 1 – May 1, Artspace’s Orange Street Window will display a slowly unfolding postcard correspondence between Connecticut based artist, Margaret Roleke, and Florida based artist, Lisa Rockford.
 Each day, Rockford will write to Roleke, sending the postcard to Artspace.
 Artspace will photograph both sides of the postcard, send it to Roleke, and add the postcard to the storefront exhibition space on Crown Street.
 Artspace will add 1 postcard a day, eventually filling up a grid of 60 postcards.
 Simultaneously, the Art and Culture Center in Hollywood, Florida will document, share and mount correspondence from Roleke to Rockford.

 This project is about communication, miscommunication and shared interests.
 These artists are strangers, but both participated in the Women’s March and related mass demonstrations following the 2017 Presidential Inauguration.
 The correspondence explores an increasingly obsolete mode of communicating across time, geographies, professional boundaries and political differences.
 The cards will be passed between many hands across 1,350 miles of terrain.
 The production route starts in a private studio, enters the U.S. Postal Service (a government service), and lands in exhibition spaces that are unfamiliar to each artist.
 Each individual who touches them may take on the role of coproducer, collaborator, or audience member.